radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ecs/default/types.md

 ## ServiceManagedEBSVolumeConfiguration
 ### Properties
 * **Encrypted**: bool: Indicates whether the volume should be encrypted.
 If no value is specified, encryption is turned on by default.
 This parameter maps 1:1 with the ``Encrypted`` parameter of the [CreateVolume API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateVolume.html) in the *Amazon EC2 API Reference*.
-* **FilesystemType**: string: The Linux filesystem type for the volume.
+* **FilesystemType**: string: The filesystem type for the volume.
 For volumes created from a snapshot, you must specify the same filesystem type that the volume was using when the snapshot was created.
 If there is a filesystem type mismatch, the task will fail to start.
- The available filesystem types are  ``ext3``, ``ext4``, and ``xfs``.
+ The available Linux filesystem types are  ``ext3``, ``ext4``, and ``xfs``.
 If no value is specified, the ``xfs`` filesystem type is used by default.
+ The available Windows filesystem types are ``NTFS``.
 * **Iops**: int: The number of I/O operations per second (IOPS).
 For ``gp3``, ``io1``, and ``io2`` volumes, this represents the number of IOPS that are provisioned for the volume.
 For ``gp2`` volumes, this represents the baseline performance of the volume and the rate at which the volume accumulates I/O credits for bursting.
  The following are the supported values for each volume type.
   +   ``gp3``: 3,000 - 16,000 IOPS